-The engraved forgery on the right is on wove paper and perforated 11x10^{4/2}.
+The engraved forgery on the right is on wove paper and perforated 11x101/2.
 Note the bogus cancellation which is the same as on the perforated 6d, and different from those on the imperforate 3d.
-Possibly made by Panelli.
+Possibly made by Panelli. perpetrator, has not dabbled in Canada, although he is responsible for some highly deceptive likenesses of the other provinces and also of Newfoundland.
+Taylor, who operated from Boston in the sixties of the last century, and Hechler, an enterprising dealer from Halifax of the eighties, did not produce any forgeries of Canadian normals, but rather limited themselves to fakes and bogus or "phantom" stamps, i.e., philatelic items that were never officially issued.
 The list of Canadian fakes is as long as it is impressive and, while mostly of little interest to the specialist, contains some truly remarkable efforts.
 One of the most spectacular is the comparatively unknown perforated 6d on laid paper, a glaring anachronism in the light of today's informed philately, but accepted 70 years ago.
 Produced by Benjamin Carpy, of London, this fabrication is treated extensively in Howes' book on Canada, and the author's collection contains a copy.
 It must be remembered that the change from laid to wove paper took place about 1855 where the 6d is concerned, while the same stamp in perforated condition appeared in 1858 at the earliest.
-Clearly, Sarpy was banking on the comparative lack of philatelic knowledge, and the resultant product was considered a desirable variety.
-The leading collectors of the period bought them and principal catalogues listed them up to the turn of the century, when it finally was refuted.
-The Tapling collection in the British Museum bequeathed in 1891-contains two copies, perforated 12x12, as are all of the 30 or 40 copies Sarpy made.
+Clearly, Sarpy was banking on the comparative lack of philatelic knowledge, and the resultant product was considered